-In 1948, Zió?kowski began work on a carved memorial to Crazy Horse, a Lakota war hero who fought and died battling the United States government at the turn of the 19th century.
-The mountain Zió?kowski was given to carve was located a scant eight miles from Mount Rushmore.
+In 1948, Ziolkowski began work on a carved memorial to Crazy Horse, a Lakota war hero who fought and died battling the United States government in the 1870s.
+The mountain Ziolkowski was given to carve was located a scant eight miles from Mount Rushmore.

-Work continues sixty years after Zió?kowski begun and is currently progressing on the horse’s head.
-In June, the Memorial hosts an open house where people are allowed on the mountain with as many as 15,000 people showing up.
+Work continues sixty years after Ziolkowski begun and is currently progressing on the horse’s head.
+In June, the Memorial hosted an open house where people were allowed on the mountain.
+As many as 15,000 people showed up.

 The Indian Museum of North America and the Native American Cultural Center are located nearby, with a large collection of objects that tell the story of the culture, tradition, and heritage of Native Americans.
 The museum display the flags of all the Native American tribes, as well as a collection of paintings by Andrew Standing Soldier and Hobart Keith, and photographs from the 19th century.
 The museum also hosts many cultural activities and offers hands-on experiences to its visitors in the Education and Cultural Center.

 It cost $30 dollar per car to enter.
 For a tax-deductible donation of $125 per person, you can take a private tour to the top and be face-to-face with Crazy Horse.